shopware/docs/guides/plugins/apps/starter/product-translator.md

 # App-Starter - Read and write data

 This guide will show you how to set up an app server with our [app template](https://github.com/shopware/AppTemplate).
-You will learn how to read and write data to the Shopware Admin API.
+You will learn how to read and write data to the Shopware Admin API using an example of fetching dynamic translations for products when they are updated.

 ## Prerequisites